Malayalam journalism: Janam TV

-JANAM TV (ജനം ടിവി) is a popular Malayalam Television news & entertainment Channel which was launched on 19 April 2015.
+Janam TV is a popular Malayalam Television news and entertainment channel which was launched on 19 April 2015.
 It is the first channel in Malayalam using most modern technology broadcasting in high-definition mode.
 It is operated by Janam Multimedia Ltd with more than 5,000 shareholders and its stated aim is to "promote national interest".

 Kairali TV

 Kairali TV is a Malayalam television channel.
 It is the first public limited channel promoted by Malayalam Communications.
-Currently, Mammootty, film actor in Malayalam, holds the post of Chairman.
+Currently, Mammootty, film actor in Malayalam, holds the post of chairman.
 Other important leaders are: D Prabha Varma- Director, News and Current Affairs, N. P, Chandrasekharan- Executive Editor, Somakumar- Executive Producer and Abraham Mathew- Chief Correspondent.

 In 2005, a news channel People TV was launched by Kairali TV.